madebykind/madebykind-v3/content/work/nottingham-trent-university.md

 ---
 heading: A user-centred realignment of the University of the Year’s website
-title: Nottingham Trent University - Strategy and Digital Case Study - Education
+title: Digital strategy and design system delivery for Nottingham Trent University - Kind
+description: A user-centred realignment of the University of the Year’s website
 draft: false
 date: 2023-06-28T10:52:34.342Z
 cover_img: images/work-ntu-brand-image.jpg